hereliesadvaith/Odoo/README.md

 To install any of the applications included in this repository, please follow these steps:

 1. Clone the repository in your Odoo folder.
-2. Edit the odoo.conf.
-Add the repository path to your addons_path in odoo.conf
+2. Add the repository path to your addons_path in odoo.conf file.

 ```
 [options]